Platform-OS/pos-golden-starter/README.md

    ```
    git clone https://github.com/Platform-OS/pos-golden-starter.git
    ```
-2. Open `.gitmodules` from the root directory of cloned repository and edit all of the URLs from default SHH to HTTPS line in the example:
+2. Open `.gitmodules` from the root directory of cloned repository and edit all of the URLs from default SHH to HTTPS as in the example:
    `git@github.com:Platform-OS/pos-module-core.git` to `https://github.com/Platform-OS/pos-module-core.git`
 3. Save the file
 4. Run the following command from the root of the repository folder to install all of the submodules: